Home

 Christopher Inglefield, founder of the London Transgender Clinic, as saying "the procedure [for transgender women] is essentially identical to the one performed on women .. and it's important for trans females to be able to carry their own child."

-In February 2023 an article by Dr Flyckt and her colleagues at the Cleveland Clinic said that it was now a matter of when the surgery was conducted, not if: "The first uterus transplant in a transgender female [will] take place within the next few years, if not sooner".
+In February 2023 an article by Dr Flyckt and her colleagues at the Cleveland Clinic said that it was now a matter of when the surgery was conducted, not if: "The first uterus transplant in a transgender female [will] take place within the next few years, if not sooner.

-However, as of 2024 no transwoman has had a successful uterus transplant and become pregnant - at least publicly.
+As of 2024 no transwoman has indeed had a successful uterus transplant and become pregnant - at least publicly.
 No confirmed uterus transplant operation has been performed on a transsexual woman, but Brazil has a huge and unregulated "grey" market for cheap but often risky MTF feminisation surgery, possibly even including uterus transplants.
 The cost of this risky and very dubious procedure is rumoured to be about $45,000, including a payment of just $10,000 to the uterus donor.

 Ayana Tsubaki and Jenny Hiloudaki - post-SRS transsexual women 'photo-shopped' as pregnant for advertisements.